Deli's Crunch

 Instructions

-• In a bowl, cream butter, brown sugar and granulated sugar using a mixer for about a minute or two.
-Add the egg, and vanilla extract mix until combined.
+• In a large bowl, use a hand or stand mixer to cream together the butter, brown sugar, and granulated sugar for 1-2 minutes until light and fluffy.
+Add the egg and vanilla extract, then continue mixing until combined.

-• In a separate bowl, whisk together the all-purpose flour, baking soda, cinnamon, salt.
-Gradually add this mixture to the butter and sugar mixture.
-Continue mixing until combined.
+• In a separate bowl, whisk together the all-purpose flour, baking soda, cinnamon, and salt.
+Gradually add this dry mixture to the wet mixture, stirring until just combined.

 • Add the raisins and oats, and continue mixing.

-• Cover the bowl and chill for 30 minutes to an hour.
+• Cover the bowl of cookie dough with plastic wrap and chill in the refrigerator for 30 minutes to 1 hour.
+Chilling helps prevent cookies from spreading too thin during baking.

 • After or during chilling time, you can preheat the oven at 350°F.

-• Let it sit in the sheet pan to cool for 2 minutes and transfer to a wire cooling rack before serving.
+• Let the cookies sit on the baking sheet for 2 minutes to firm up, then transfer them to a wire rack to cool completely.
+Serve and enjoy!

 Notes

-• It is best to preheat the oven using an oven thermometer to get the right temperature or at least preheat your oven for 15 minutes.
-Recommended when you have a really old oven.
+• It is best to preheat the oven using an oven thermometer to get the right temperature or preheat your oven for 15 minutes at least.

 Nutrition Facts